Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 => false
 ```

 **Procs and Blocks** -

 When defining a method to take blocks, use an ampersand in the parameters where the block will be given.
 This converts the block to a proc object and assigns it to the name of the parameter.
 Why write a method to take a block?
 It allows you to customize a method by injecting some logic into it.
-The body of the method is where the basic structure is built, where you put loops or iteration or self refference (recursion).
+The body of the method is where the basic structure is built, where you put loops or iteration or self reference (recursion).

 I think when writing a method that will take a block, you have to assume to know how many arguments the block will take.